Home » Quick Fruit Mince Recipe

 But sometimes you just want to get cracking on a recipe, right?
 Maybe you need to make an emergency Christmas mince pie or two for Santa on Christmas Eve.
 Or for afternoon tea on Christmas Day.

-If you’re organised though, you can definitely make the homemade fruit mince in advance and let it age for a week or two, the flavours will intensify and become even more delightful.
+If you’re organised though, you can make the homemade fruit mince in advance and let it age for a week or two, the flavours will intensify and become even more delightful.

 You can use this with your favourite pastry to make Christmas mince pies or use it in any of your other favourite recipes that call for store-bought or homemade mincemeat.